-Peacham has two community sewage disposal systems.
+Peacham has two small community sewage disposal systems: one private and one town-owned.
 Statewide, many private systems have annual periods of failure, causing pollution of the ground surface, the surface waters, and the atmosphere.
 Failure usually results from the system's being located in soils that are naturally saturated during wet periods, inadequate capacity of the system in relation to the volume of sewage and the soil's ability to absorb the effluent, and/or faulty installation.
 While a survey of systems in Peacham has not been undertaken, recent statewide research has discovered that up to one-third of septic systems constructed in an average year are installed to replace systems which have failed.
 The State of Vermont has revised its on-site sewage regulations.
 It is important for the Town of Peacham to keep abreast of these changes, especially those that affect provisions of the Town Zoning Ordinance and the Town's management of septic system design and management.

 ISSUES/CONCERNS: There could be significant public health threats due to failed septic systems.
 Revised state all-site septic system regulations have changed the way potential developers determine the size of lots.

-RECOMMENDED ACTIONS: The Planning Commission should review zoning by-laws to ensure that it adequately protects water quality.
-This includes requiring that certified percolation tests be conducted for any new development.
+RECOMMENDED ACTIONS: The Planning Commission and Vermont State authorities review zoning by-laws to ensure that it adequately protects water quality.
 The town should consider the impact of state rules and the effect they have on the potential locations for new development in town.